abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ![Using modus ponens for rule of inference](../05_logic/modus_ponens_composite.svg)

-*Axiom schemas* and *rules of inference* are almost the same thing except they allow us to actually distill the conclusion from the premises.
+*Axiom schemas* and *rules of inference* are almost the same thing except that rules of inference allow us to actually distill the conclusion from the premises.
 For example in the case above, we can use modus ponens as a rule of inference to proves that $a \lor b$ is true.

 All axiom schemas can be easily applied as rules of inference and the other way around.